 There is a subset of ML even called “Deep Learning” where such artificial programs, by working on vast amounts of data, uncover newer patterns, through the help of neural networks.
 The concept of Neural Networks is inspired by the neurons of the human brain.
 Deep learning technologies have proved to be very successful in solving complex problems, that traditional ML algorithms can take a long time to solve, and with a lot of fine-tuning.

-One more example of ML in action today is the recommendation engines of Netflix or Amazon Prime that throw up movie recommendations for their viewers.
+One more example of machine learning (ML) in action today is the recommendation engines of Netflix or Amazon Prime that throw up movie recommendations for their viewers.

 How Machine Learning Works In Data Analytics